February 19, 2025

 You can manage per diem payments using the fixed-rate or actual expenses method:

-• Fixed-rate method: The employee receives a per diem allowance for each day of travel and pays the per diem expenses using the allowance
+• Fixed-rate method: The employee receives a fixed amount for their per diem allowance for each day of travel and pays the per diem expenses using the allowance

 • Actual expenses method: The employee pays the per diem expenses out of pocket, and the company reimburses expenses up to the per diem limit

-If you use the actual expenses method, employees must spend personal dollars on per diem expenses and wait for reimbursement, which may frustrate your staff if they wind up having to wait for repayment.
+If you use the actual expenses method, employees must spend personal dollars on per diem expenses and wait for reimbursement, which may frustrate your staff if they wind up having to wait for repayment or if they use their personal credit cards.

 5. Document expenses properly